Camilo R. Gomez: Neuroimaging and Interventional neurology

-Urgent and intensive stroke care
+Urgent Stroke Management and Critical Care Neurology

 In the early 1990s he coined the phrase Time is Brain!, as an argument for the need to expedite the treatment of stroke victims at a time when this was not the norm, and also introduced one of the first experiences using a "Code Stroke" system for managing stroke patients, in parallel to the existing procedures for treating patients with cardiac arrest.
 He promoted the use of hypothermia for the management of critically ill neurologic patients, including stroke, a subject highlighted in a 2001 article and television piece by CNN.
 He partnered with the Birmingham Regional Emergency Medical Services System (BREMSS) to construct a regional stroke transportation system that was unique in the country.
 The product served as a model for national guidelines.
 It became operational in 2000 and, for the first time, used a dedicated computerized system to link dedicated stroke centers within the six counties that surround the city of Birmingham, allowing them to work in a symbiotic way.
 The system included a process for certifying stroke centers based upon a set of criteria, anteceding the current stroke center certification process by the Joint Commission.
+He is also certified in Neurocritical Care by the American Board of Psychiatry and Neurology (ABPN).